Brunch Sloppy Joe at Heirloom Cafe in Athens, Georgia

 Here, we've rounded up some of the hottest locally sourced restaurants in the state, organized by region, to help start your farm-to-table culinary road trip.

-In the beautiful Blue Ridge Mountains, you’ll find several farm-to-table favorites, including Jasper’s 61 Main.
-Housed in the historic Jasper Theater building, 61 Main serves up specialties like plantation quail, grouper, rabbit and wild Georgia shrimp.
-In Ellijay, The Martyn House is known as a great “glamping” getaway, with both farm and in-town locations to serve guests.
-Several farm-to-table dinners are served throughout the year, with seasonally changing menus featuring goodies like pumpkin soup, house-roasted chicken and freshly baked apple pie.
+In the beautiful Blue Ridge Mountains, you'll find several farm-to-table favorites, including Jasper's 61 Main.
+Housed in the historic Jasper Theater building, 61 Main serves up specialties like quail, grouper, rabbit and wild Georgia shrimp.
+Its Saturday brunch menu features homemade quiches, casseroles and Bloody Marys.

-Athens’ dining options include the famed Heirloom Cafe & Fresh Market and Five & Ten.
+Athens' dining options include the famed Heirloom Cafe & Fresh Market and Five & Ten.
 Located in a former Amoco service station, Heirloom Café is known for its seasonal lunch, dinner and brunch menus with items like a fresh fig salad and bacon-wrapped meatloaf.
-At Five & Ten, be sure to try the star-worthy Georgia Blue Catfish, local veggie plate or one of the daily specials, such as Tuesday’s tonkatsu-style ramen.
+At Five & Ten, be sure to try the star-worthy Georgia Blue Catfish, local veggie plate or one of the daily specials.

-Atlanta has a near endless locally-sourced food scene.
+Atlanta has a near endless locally sourced food scene.
 Grass-fed beef meets seasonal ingredients at Farm Burger.
-At 4th & Swift, menus change daily but consistently delight both vegetarians and meat-eaters.
-Restaurant Eugene also offers a daily rotating menu filled with items like duck with honey bee pollen or shrimp and okra.
+At Miller Union, menus consistently delight both vegetarians and meat-eaters.

 Tasty tip!
 Make a side trip to any farmers market, including Morningside Farmers Market, open Saturday mornings in Atlanta, and Athens Farmers Market, open Wednesday afternoons and Saturday mornings.
 Be extra thoughtful and bring your own bag!